coatyio/coaty-js/docs/man/developer-guide.md

 technologies:

 * **TypeScript** - the framework's main programming language
-* **MQTT.JS** - an MQTT client used to implement event based communication on top of MQTT messaging
 * **RxJS** - the ReactiveX JavaScript library for asynchronous programming with observable streams

+For communication bindings, the following messaging client libraries are used:

+* **MQTT.js** - an MQTT client for the MQTT binding
+* **autobahn-js** - a WAMP client for the WAMP binding

 The framework can also make use of database driver packages to be required in combination with the Unified Storage API: